Penguinwizzard/microsoft-graph-docs/api-reference/v1.0/api/user-checkmembergroups.md

 types of groups provisioned in Azure AD.
 Note that Microsoft 365 groups cannot contain groups.
 So membership in a Microsoft 365 group is always direct.

+> **Note:** This API only works for user accounts, and not for service principal identities.
+If your application supports both, consider using the [DirectoryObject checkMemberGroups endpoint](/graph/api/directoryobject-checkmembergroups) instead (at `/directoryObjects/{id}/checkMemberGroups`).

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).